jumpogpo/Discord-Bot/README.md

 - fs
 - distube

-You need to change token in "setting.json" file
+You need to change the token in the "setting.json" file.